Edith Ackermann: Career

 Ackermann's career focused on developmental psychology, play and the influence of technology on childhood learning.
 She worked for the MIT Media Lab with constructionism expert Seymour Papert.
 Using Papert's Logo programming language, Ackermann and Papert did work for The Lego Group that led to the development of Lego Mindstorms.
 She was also a visiting scientist at the MIT School of Architecture, was Honorary Professor of Psychology the University of Aix-Marseille I, and was a visiting professor at the University of Siena in Italy.
 In addition, she worked closely with the Harvard Graduate School of Design.
 Ackermann was an Osher Fellow at the Exploratorium.

 Ackermann conducted early research that attempted to reconcile Piagetian principles with situated learning.
 Reanalyzing Piaget's work with the water-level task in terms of how children move from concrete thinking to abstraction, Ackermann wrote that Piaget's theory deals with how children become detached from concrete objects, where other theorists focused on the children's attachment to concrete items.
 In other work with Marina Bers, Ackermann studied hospitalized pediatric heart patients and found that they benefited from an interactive storytelling environment.

 Later life

-Ever contributing to the development of others, Edith coauthored guides for parents to aid in the development of their children with funding from LEGO at the dawn of the new millennium.
+In the early 2000s Edith coauthored guides for parents to aid in the development of their children with funding from LEGO.
 She also mentored numerous students by reading and sharing reflections on their works with them.
 She also advised design and R&D firms, INVIVIA and bespoke R&D.

 Late in life, Ackermann became a close companion of Swiss philosopher Ernst von Glasersfeld; the pair met many years earlier while working with Piaget.
 In 2008, he moved to Massachusetts, and they began meeting frequently and working on an essay that remained unfinished upon his death in 2010.

+Awards

 In late 2016, Ackermann received a lifetime achievement award at the FabLearn Conference at the Stanford Graduate School of Education.